-A prospective Fellow must have completed an accredited PA Program earning a Master’s degree by the start of their fellowship term and have one to four years of clinical experience as a Physician Assistant at the start of the fellowship term.
+A prospective Fellow must have completed an accredited PA Program earning a Master’s degree by the start of their fellowship term.

 Current Physician Assistant faculty and/or those otherwise employed by the University of Maryland Baltimore are not eligible to apply.

 A prospective Fellow must be a citizen or permanent resident of the United States of America.

 Fellows must provide two professional letters of recommendation.
 One letter must be obtained from a Physician Assistant who will offer the Fellow an opportunity to return to the PA program to apply the knowledge and skills attained in the fellowship in a lecture/lab/seminar or other opportunity.

 The University of Maryland Baltimore, Physician Assistant Leadership and Learning Academy will appoint each Future Faculty Fellow for a 10-month term.
 Fellows whose appointment begins during the 2020-2021 academic year will receive a 10-month stipend of $25,000, to offset clinical practice time, and use towards conference travel and other expenses.